Where will the project be located?

 - Submarine cable routing from the lease area to Brayton Point, which is over 70 miles away from the offshore lease area, is still being determined, based upon ongoing surveys, studies, and the permitting process.
 The routing would extend northwest through Rhode Island state waters, the Sakonnet River, and Mount Hope Bay, with a buried underground crossing in Portsmouth, before connecting power to Brayton Point Interconnection.

 No final decisions on site locations for project facilities will be made until a full routing analysis has been completed.
 Baseline surveys are currently underway to gather data on-site and assess the suitability of alternative sites for a complete and reasoned analysis of the alternatives.

 How many acres are in the federal offshore lease area?

 How much power will Mayflower Wind generate?

 We are developing a federal offshore lease area that has the potential to generate over 2,000 megawatts (MW) of power, depending on technology.
-That is enough energy to power over half a million homes.
+That is enough energy to power close to 800,000 homes.

 What is the overall project timeline?

 We expect to deliver clean energy from the project by the mid-2020s.